 Knowledge is really Knowledge in Action.
 From far away it looks like a piece of text, information plus something.
 Looking a bit deeper it can be understood, a bit nearer it can be activated, again nearer it is vibrating and has to be taken care of.

-When you deal with knowledge, you have to keep it vibrating, keep shaking it, keep using it, sharing it otherwise it just goes away. when it is shaken, it changes, evolves, get more refined.
+When you deal with knowledge, you have to keep it vibrating, keep shaking it, keep using it, sharing it otherwise, it just goes away. when it is shaken, it changes, evolves, gets more refined.
 It’s not permanent.

 Each grain of knowledge undergoes changes under different actions.
 Those are the true Knowledge Processes, I see.

 Every piece of Knowledge we acquire has its own agenda.
 Either we are ready to devote time keeping it moving along this agenda or we better let it go from the beginning.